Neufund/ico-transparency-monitor/README.md

 To help assess ICO/STO issues we answer following set of questions for ICOs/STOs we list here:

-1. Is ICO/STO controlled by a smart contract? (some ICOs are entirely performed on the backend or smart contract and filled by data post factum.)
+1. Is ICO/STO controlled by a smart contract? (some ICOs/STOs are entirely performed on the backend or smart contract and filled by data post factum.)

 2. Is smart contract source code available? (even if there is a smart contract we need its source code, pretty obvious)